TheHellishPandaa/GNU-PasswdManager2025/README.md

 # GNU-PasswdManager 2025
-A simple password manager with a graphical user interface built in Python.
+GNU-PasswdManager is a simple password manager built using Python and Tkinter.
+It allows users to store, generate, and manage their passwords securely.
+The passwords are encrypted using the Fernet symmetric encryption method from the `cryptography` library.

 ## Features
 - Password encryption using `cryptography`.